-Ensuring consent to care and treatment in line with law and guidance •The Mental Capacity Act 2005 (MCA) provides a legal framework for making decisions on behalf of people who may lack the mental capacity to do so for themselves.
+The Mental Capacity Act 2005 (MCA) provides a legal framework for making decisions on behalf of people who may lack the mental capacity to do so for themselves.
 The Act requires that, as far as possible, people make their own decisions and are helped to do so when needed.
-When they lack mental capacity to take particular decisions, any made on their behalf must be in their best interests and as least restrictive as possible.
+When they lack mental capacity to take

-•People can only be deprived of their liberty to receive care and treatment with appropriate legal authority.
-In care homes, and some hospitals, this is usually through MCA application procedures called the Deprivation of Liberty Safeguards (DoLS).

-•Where people were deprived of their liberty the registered manager worked with the local authority to seek authorisation for this.

-•Where people did not have capacity to make decisions, they were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible; the policies and systems in the service supported this practice.
+- •People can only be deprived of their liberty to receive care and treatment with appropriate legal authority.
+In care homes, and some hospitals, this is usually through MCA application procedures called the Deprivation of Liberty Safeguards (DoLS). - •Where people were deprived of their liberty the registered manager worked with the local authority to seek authorisation for this. - •Where people did not have capacity to make decisions, they were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible; the policies and systems in the service supported this practice.